Frequently Asked Questions

 Did wastewater charges increase this year?

-Yes, wastewater rates did increase this year.
-The average Port Colborne resident will pay approximately $93.56 per month for wastewater on a fixed rate system.
+Yes, for 2025 the wastewater rates did increase.
+The average Port Colborne resident will pay approximately $104.78 per month for wastewater on a fixed rate system.

 For residents on Guaranteed Income Supplement (see Q&A below) there is a credit that can be applied to that will effectively eliminate this increase.
 There is also a credit available for signing up for pre-authorized payment.